SUMMER 2021 PROGRAMS

 This course is designed to give students a different perspective on agriculture and other economic sectors that influence food, fiber, and fuel.
 Students will also have the opportunity to explore culture outside of the classroom and view, first-hand, food and production based on varying available natural resources, socioeconomic status, and needs of the region and/or country.

 England: Evolution in Darwin's World and Ours (May 2021)

 Evolution in Darwin’s World and Ours provides an opportunity for students to learn how evolutionary theory relates to all careers and even every-day life.
 Students will all be able to relate to discussions on historical and modern interpretations of the origins of life, scientific inquiry, and the acceptance of new ideas.
 The pre-departure course takes place during the spring semester.

 Learn about the varied climate and geography of this long, narrow, coastal South American country that is the source of US fruits and vegetables in the heart of the U.S. winter.
-Chile also focuses on speciality crops such as grapes, which maintain production of standard agronomic crops such as corn and wheat.
+Chile also focuses on specialty crops such as grapes, which maintain the production of standard agronomic crops such as corn and wheat.

 This spring break program will expand your understanding of small ruminant animals and the origin of many U.S. livestock breeds.
 Students also visit the University of Glasgow, host of the FEEPASS Veterinary Medicine program.